MicrosoftEdge/MSEdgeExplainers/highlight/events-explainer.md

 }
 ```

 For the selected highlight/range pair, a HighlightPointerEvent object must be dispatched with the relevant range as its `range` and the Highlight as its `currentTarget`.
-The event's `target` will be set to the element the user interacted with.
+In order to retain web compatibility and current PointerEvents' behaviour, the event's `target` will remian being the element the user interacted with throughout the event's propagation.

 The `Highlight` interface will be changed to inherit from `EventTarget` in order to be able to have event listeners added to it and events fired against it.